UCR-Robotics/ee144/docs/logistics.rst

 Please consider reaching out to me in the following preferred order, regarding technical issues.

 1. **Office Hour**.
-Please wisely use the time at office hour, during which I can give detailed explainations.
+Please wisely use the time at office hour, during which I can give detailed explanations.
    You can also email me to schedule an appointment, if you cannot make it to office hour.

 2. **Piazza**.
 It is said that Piazza makes office hour 24hr/7days for students.